regexyl/notes/How `AnimatePresence` in framer-motion works.md

 This video shows that it can.
 Drag your cursor to a point where you can see both the '1st slide' and '2nd slide' within the container (they should have a gray gap in the middle).

 ![[FramerMotionSlideShow.mov]]

+Though the video above show it's possible for a single child.
+Is i